• Saturday

 It is important not to deny these feelings, but to help the child react: let him talk several times about what he saw or heard.
 This helps her process information and reduce anxiety.

 Signs that a child is not just interested but stressed about the topic of mine safety may include sleep disturbances, lack of appetite, nightmares or withdrawal.
-In such cases, you should consult a specialist if negative reactions persist.
+In such cases, you should contact a specialist if negative reactions persist.

 Warning «Beware of mines» in the forest.
 Photo: «NikVesti" Warning «Beware of mines» in the forest.
 Photo: NikVesti